R-1 Visa: Key Takeaways

 To apply for an R-1 visa, you must receive a formal job offer from a religious organization or institution.

-Having an R-1 visa allows you to travel in and out of the U.S. during the visa validity period, provided you have a valid visa and maintain your status.
+- Travel in and out of the U.S. during the visa validity period, provided you maintain your status.

-As a religious visa holder, your spouse and unmarried children under the age of 21 are eligible for R-2 visas, which allow them to accompany you to the U.S. However, their R-2 visa status does not authorize them to work in the U.S.
+As a religious visa holder, your spouse and unmarried children under the age of 21 are eligible for R-2 visas.

 Unlike other nonimmigrant visa categories, there is no specific annual quota for R-1 visas.